open-craft/learning-paths-plugin/docs/decisions/0003-learning-path-enrollment-api.rst

 but lacks access to the underlying courses at the time of enrollment, it is flawed in other scenarios like:

-* courses in a learning path are gated by pre-requisites like skills or completion of other courses
+* courses in a learning path are gated by prerequisites like skills or completion of other courses
 * courses are marked as "invite only" but are available via their enterprise's catalog ...etc.,
-* course is open during the time of Learning Path enrollment, but closes before the learner completes preceeding courses.
+* course is open during the time of Learning Path enrollment, but closes before the learner completes preceding courses.